Guatemalan National Revolutionary Unity: FAR splinters and government pressure

-As a consequence of the repression, a large contigent of the FAR came to the conclusion that they needed to change their strategy.
+As a consequence of the repression, a large contingent of the FAR came to the conclusion that they needed to change their strategy.
 Instead of continuing with the foco strategy of confronting the army in the countryside, which inflicted heavy losses on them, they saw the need to expand their social base to indigenous communities and middle class intellectuals and professionals.
-This perception gave rise to the Organization of People in Arms (ORPA) and Guerrilla Army of the Poor (EGP) in the early 1970's.
+This perception gave rise to the Organization of People in Arms (ORPA) and Guerrilla Army of the Poor (EGP) in the early 1970s.
 The former was formed in 1971 as the Organización Regional de Occidente, as a branch of the FAR in western Guatemala, before splitting outright in mid 1972.
-The split was effectuated by their differences regarding organizational and ideological questions, particulary the role of ethnicity in the economic exclusion of indigenous people.
-The group underwent a gestation period of 8 years, operating clandestinely, mainly recruiting soldiers and accruing arms, before commiting their first operation in September 1979.
+The split was effectuated by their differences regarding organizational and ideological questions, particularly the role of ethnicity in the economic exclusion of indigenous people.
+The group underwent a gestation period of 8 years, operating clandestinely, mainly recruiting soldiers and accruing arms, before committing their first operation in September 1979.
 The group would soon grow famous for acts of armed propaganda in this mold, wherein they disarmed the local police and military forces and read out revolutionary statements, while handing out propaganda leaflets.
-Similary the Guerrilla Army of the Poor was established in 1972, as a splinter of the FAR, caused by ideological questions akin to ORPA.
+Similarly the Guerrilla Army of the Poor was established in 1972, as a splinter of the FAR, caused by ideological and tactical differences akin to ORPA, in that they saw the greatest revolutionary potential in indigenous people.
 This group was heavily influenced by liberation theology and build a large indigenous and Ladino following in El Quiché.
-Inmidst this situation the MLN-PID alliance broke down and the protégé of Arana Osorio, Fernando Romeo Lucas García of the PID was elected to the presidency.
+In the midst of this situation the MLN-PID alliance broke down and the protégé of Arana Osorio, Fernando Romeo Lucas García of the PID was elected to the presidency.
 Lucas García tried to solidify his hold on power by integrating the Mano Blanca into the regular military, while establishing the Ejercito Secreto Anti-Comunista, a paramilitary group beholden to himself.
 This group committed various human rights abuses, among them torture, public threats to prominent political adversaries and massacres, like the infamous Panzós massacre.
-In response to these massacres, sections of the FAR and a PGT splinter group also rejoined the armed struggle by the late 1970's, creating a volatile atmosphere in Guatemala.
+In response to these massacres, sections of the FAR and a PGT splinter group also rejoined the armed struggle by the late 1970s, creating a volatile atmosphere in Guatemala.